 In November our early language materials follow themes of Fall, Leaves, and Thanksgiving.
 Check out the details in the following posts:

-November Printables
+November Printables in the Trillium Shop:

 December

-We just have a few weeks of school in December and we try to pack in some Winter Holidays onto our shelves this month.
+We just have a few weeks of school in December and we try to pack in some winter holidays onto our shelves this month.
 See more details in the posts below:

-December Printables
+December Printables in the Trillium Shop:

 January